kafkas/algorithms-part1/README.md

 # Solutions to Algorithms, Part I

-These are my solutions to Algorithms, Part I, the Princeton course by Robert Sedgewick and Kevin Wayne.
-All solutions score 100% in correctness, timing and memory.
-More importantly, I have taken extra care to ensure the code is [clean](https://www.amazon.co.uk/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882) and reads like [well-written prose](https://hackernoon.com/how-to-write-clean-code-d557d998bb08).
+This repo contains my solutions to Algorithms, Part I, the online Princeton course by Robert Sedgewick and Kevin Wayne.
+All 5 solutions score 100% in correctness, timing and memory.
+More importantly, I have taken extra care to ensure the code is [clean](https://www.goodreads.com/book/show/3735293-clean-code) and that it [reads like well-written prose](https://hackernoon.com/how-to-write-clean-code-d557d998bb08).

+My coding style can be summarised as:

+- Use small functions that do one thing only and have no hidden side effects
+- Have one level of abstraction per function (with small violations)
+- Each function should take at most 4 distinct arguments (more work to be done on this)
-- prefer long descriptive names over comments
+- Prefer long, descriptive, intention-revealing names over comments
-- smaller functions
-- operating at the same abstraction level throughout a function (with trivial violations such as incrementing instance variables)
+- Avoid comments if names are self-explanatory (including javadocs)
+- The functions used in each function should be found as fast as possible below that function

+When I clean the code according to these rules, I can read it from top to bottom like a poem.
 I have found that not only is this visually pleasing but it also helps me understand the algorithms much better.

+## Assignment pages

 1. [Percolation](https://coursera.cs.princeton.edu/algs4/assignments/percolation/specification.php)